jmif/claudectl/README.md

 ##  Additional Features

-- **CLI parameter pass-through** — arguments you pass to `asterisk` are forwarded to the `claude` command.
+- **CLI parameter pass-through** — arguments you pass to `claudectl` are forwarded to the `claude` command.
 - **Safe to uninstall**:
-  Remove `/usr/local/bin/asterisk` and delete `~/.asterisk/`.
+  Remove `/usr/local/bin/claudectl` and delete `~/.claudectl/`.
 Your Claude accounts remain unaffected.

 ##  Contributing

 PRs, issues, feedback — all welcome.
-Asterisk aims to keep multi‑account Claude Code workflows clean, fast, and reliable.
+Claudectl aims to keep multi‑account Claude Code workflows clean, fast, and reliable.